- What Are Ketone Bodies (Ketones)?

 Ketone supplements are considered to be safe, but there are a handful of side effects that some people experience, including:

-- Breaking your fast: If you practice intermittent fasting (or any other kind of nutritional fasting), you need to be aware that ketone supplements can break your fast (depending on what your fasting goals are).
+- Breaking your fast.
+If you practice intermittent fasting (or any other kind of nutritional fasting), you need to be aware that ketone supplements can break your fast (depending on what your fasting goals are).
 However, I’d argue that being able to extend your fast by consuming a few calories in the form of exogenous ketones has more benefits than completely breaking a fast with a meal but without ketone supplementation.

 Frequently Asked Questions